 The Python requirements of your web application must be stored in a file requirements.txt in the root of your repository.
 Heroku will then install these automatically when it rebuilds your environment.
 You can create this file using pip on the command line (run the following in the repo root):

 After installing all the different dependencies above, your requirements.txt file should have at least these items listed (though the version numbers may be different).
 Please delete any other dependencies not listed below, unless you've explicitly added them for this application.

 Make sure that a psycopg2 line like the one above is present!
-Even iIf you didn't install this locally then you should still add this to the requirements.txt.
+Even if you didn't install this locally then you should still add it to requirements.txt.

 The runtime.txt file, if defined, tells Heroku which programming language to use.
 Create the file in the root of the repo and add the following text:

 Heroku only supports a small number of Python runtimes (at time of writing, this includes the one above).
 Heroku will use a supported runtime irrespective of the value specified in this file.

 Re-test and save changes to Github